Jinggoy Estrada: Arrest and detainment

-Senator (2004–2016)
+Senator of the Philippines (2004–2016)

-In 2004, he was elected as a senator.
+In 2004, Estrada was elected as a senator.
 During his first term, he introduced at least 617 bills and resolutions and steered the passage of at least 16 bills either as a principal sponsor or principal author.
-Jinggoy is hailed as the second most productive and prolific senator, next to Sen. Miriam Defensor-Santiago, who filed the most number of bills and resolutions in the Senate.
+Jinggoy is hailed as the second most productive and prolific senator, next to Sen. Miriam Defensor-Santiago, who filed the most bills and resolutions in the Senate.

 On July 23, 2007, Estrada was elected as Senate president pro tempore.

-On August 15, 2007, the Supreme Court voted 13-0 to uphold Sandiganbayan's decision to grant his bail in connection with his plunder case before the graft court.
-His father, former president Joseph Estrada was the main accused in that plunder case and was subsequently convicted.
-However, Estrada was immediately pardoned by then-President Gloria Macapagal Arroyo.
-On September 11, 2007, Estrada introduced Senate Bill 1556, proposing to make ROTC mandatory for all college students.
+On August 15, 2007, the Supreme Court voted 13–0 to uphold the Sandiganbayan's decision to grant his bail in connection with his plunder case before the graft court.
+His father, former president Joseph Estrada, was the main accused in that plunder case and was subsequently convicted but was immediately pardoned by then-President Gloria Macapagal Arroyo.
+Jinggoy, on the other hand, was acquitted in the plunder charge.
+On September 11, 2007, he introduced Senate Bill No. 1556, proposing to make ROTC mandatory for all college students.

-Jinggoy was acquitted in the plunder charge.

 In 2010, he was re-elected as a senator, finishing in 2nd place.
 During the opening of the 15th Congress on July 26, 2010, he was re-elected as Senate president pro tempore.

-During his stint in the Senate, he had been consistently hailed as one of the very few senators who scored perfect attendance, with no absence or late during the chamber's plenary sessions.
+During his stint in the Senate, he had been consistently hailed as one of the very few senators who scored perfect attendance, with no absence or late arrival during the chamber's plenary sessions.